kumina/postfix_exporter/README.md

 It is possible to specify the unit (with `--systemd.unit`) or slice (with `--systemd.slice`).
 Additionally, it is possible to read the journal from a directory with the `--systemd.journal_path` flag.

-## Build options
+## Build

-Default the exporter is build with systemd journal functionality (but it is disabled at default).
-Because the systemd headers are required for building with systemd, there is an option to build the exporter without systemd.
-Use the build tag `nosystemd`.
+You can easily build the app with:

 ```
-go build -tags nosystemd
+make build
 ```